RasmusBV/osm-router/README.md

 These are here for convenience, but the entire graph is accessible on the `OSMData` object if some custom pre processing is necessary for your usecase.

-## Nodes
+## **Nodes**
-When processing nodes the intended way to handle them is to use **Obstacles**.
+When processing nodes the intended way to handle them is to use **Obstacles**, this is a concept deeply inspired by OSRM's obstacles.
 These are a piece of data associated with a node.
-They are not factored in automatically, and you are responsible for factoring them in when building the graph via the `processTurn` function.
+They are **not** factored in automatically, and you are responsible for factoring them in when building the graph via the `processTurn` function.

-### **Obstacles**
 Obstacles are defined by three fields:

 ### duration